KDAB/KDDockWidgets/README.md

 Trying out the demo
 ====================

-Open a terminal capable of building Qt5 applications (Should have cmake, ninja, compiler, Qt, etc in PATH).
+Open a terminal capable of building Qt5 applications.
+Make sure you have cmake, ninja, compiler, Qt, etc in PATH.

 Feel free to adapt the instructions to suit your cmake generator and operating system.
 Build and install the KDDockWidgets framework: